 Read more: Start Thinking of Micro Learning Moments Now

 Starting at the top, business leaders must champion mobility and become committed users themselves.
 This means that your leadership team needs to take an active role in “walking the talk.”
 It is not as important for millennials in the workplace because this group has already embraced a mobile lifestyle.
 However, it is critically important to older workers, who need to see their leaders champion mobility and actively use mobile solutions.

 3- Integrating Mobile Devices into Performance Improvement Strategies

 Here are some key tactics for getting the most from your mobile strategy for learning and performance improvement:

-- Make mobile usage your first consideration in content planning, not just as a way to retrofit old course content to a new platform.
-Design your training to be delivered on a mobile device from the outset.
+- Mobile-first mindset.
+Make mobile usage your first consideration in content planning, not just as a way to retrofit old course content to a new platform.
+Design your training programs to be delivered on a mobile device from the outset.

 - Take this opportunity to eliminate irrelevant and unrelated content from your course offerings.
 Focus on what you want the worker to accomplish, keeping the core elements in the forefront at all times.
 This will help you to prioritize what information you need to present.
 This has always been an important aspect of instructional design (i.e., eliminate the “nice to know” from training, and keep only the “need to know” information).
 Now, with the space limitations of mobile devices, this issue has gained increased urgency.